saucelabs/forwarder/README.md

 Forwarder is HTTP proxy.
 It can be used to proxy HTTP/HTTPS/HTTP2 requests, Server Sent Events, WebSockets, TCP traffic and more.
-It supports downstream HTTP(S) and SOCKS5 proxies and basic authentication.
+It supports upstream HTTP(S) and SOCKS5 proxies and basic authentication.

 ## Running in Docker